Orbital correlations in ultrathin films of late transition metals: Extended system

-{\it Orbital frustration.} As was shown in the previous section, the FM-ordered state of three sites is a superposition of products of an orbital singlet of two sites and a quenched orbital state of the third site.
+\textit{Orbital frustration.} As was shown in the previous section, the FM-ordered state of three sites is a superposition of products of an orbital singlet of two sites and a quenched orbital state of the third site.
 The mechanism of quenching is similar to the frustration of three AFM-coupled Ising spins~\cite{Balents2010-wh}.
 For the latter system, only two of the three spins can be AFM-correlated, while the third one becomes frustrated.
-For the three-site mode considered in this work, virtual opposite-orbital hopping of a hole onto the neighboring site occupied by another hole with the same spin is possible if the orbitals of the two holes are FM-correlated in the basis of spherical harmonics whose phase is defined with respect to the direction between two sites.
-However, the phases of the $d_{\pm2}$ orbitals are rotated by $\pm 120^\circ$ in the direction of the third site, turning constructive opposite-orbital interference (hybridization) into destructive and frustrating FM orbital correlations among three sties.
+For the three-site model considered in this work, virtual opposite-orbital hopping of a hole onto the neighboring site occupied by another hole with the same spin is possible if the orbitals of the two holes are FM-correlated in the basis of spherical harmonics whose phase is defined with respect to the direction between two sites.
+However, the phases of the $d_{\pm2}$ orbitals are rotated by $\pm 120^\circ$ in the direction of the third site, turning constructive opposite-orbital interference (hybridization) into destructive and frustrating FM orbital correlations among three sites.

-For AFM-coupled spins, frustration on the triangular lattice results in the spin liquid state characterized by singlet nearest-neighbor correlations~\cite{RevModPhys.87.1}.
-Similar results may be expected for the orbital frustration in the considered system.
-Thus, nearest-neighbor two-particle singlet orbital correlations described by Eq.~(\ref{eq:3s_corr_12}) are the dominant orbital correlations in the extended system.
+For AFM-coupled spins, frustration on the triangular lattice results in the spin liquid state characterized by singlet nearest-neighbor correlations~\cite{Balents2010-wh,RevModPhys.87.1}.
+Similarly, orbital frustration identified in our model is expected to result in the orbital liquid state of an extended system, which is characterized by the nearest-neighbor two-particle singlet orbital correlations described by Eq.~(\ref{eq:3s_corr_12}), but does not exhibit orbital ordering~\cite{Khaliullin2000-xe}.

-{\it Basis orbitals and Hamiltonian.} Virtual hopping involves hopping of a hole from site $\vec{n}$ onto the neighboring site $\vec{n}+\vec{l}$, and hopping back of the same hole or the hole that initially resided on the site $\vec{n}+\vec{l}$.
+{\it Basis orbitals and Hamiltonian.} Virtual hopping involves hopping of a hole from site $\vec{n}$ onto the neighboring site $\vec{n}+\vec{l}$, and hopping back of the same hole or the hole initially located on that site.
 For the states projected on the subspace with a single hole per site, this process involves only two neighboring sites, allowing one to introduce site-specific basis orbitals to simplify the analysis of virtual hopping~\cite{RevModPhys.87.1}.